akanksha21singh/akanksha21singh/README.md

 - ⚡ Fun fact - **I can speak, read and write French.**

 Currently I am working as a Data Engineer @Siemens, Bangalore.
 Previous to Siemens I have worked in Robert Bosch as a software developer.
+To know more about me please consider visiting https://github.com/akanksha21singh/MySpace

+I would really love to connect with you.
+You can also show some love by giving a ⭐ to my repo.

+Happy learning!